braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 Minkowski’s intervention was decisive and, to Einstein, initially unwelcome.
 In a now-legendary address to the 80th Assembly of German Natural Scientists and Physicians in Cologne on September 21, 1908, Minkowski delivered the death knell of the distinct categories of space and time.
 His words were not merely scientific but messianic in tone, signaling a total ontological shift: “Henceforth space by itself, and time by itself, are doomed to fade away into mere shadows, and only a kind of union of the two will preserve an independent reality.”

-Minkowski’s contribution was the introduction of the four-dimensional continuum, a “world” in which events are points defined by four coordinates ($ x, y, z, t $).
+Minkowski’s contribution was the introduction of the four-dimensional continuum, a “world” in which events are points defined by four coordinates ($x, y, z, t$).
 Crucially, Minkowski introduced the invariant interval, a geometric measure that remains constant for all observers regardless of their relative motion.
 This was the “geometric soul” of relativity, replacing the relative measurements of space and time with an absolute metric of spacetime.

 However, the reception of this idea by the physicist who sparked it was initially hostile.
 Einstein, driven by a physicist’s suspicion of abstract formalism that lacked immediate empirical referents, viewed Minkowski’s four-dimensional formalism as “superfluous learnedness” (überflüssige Gelehrsamkeit).
 He famously remarked to a colleague, “Since the mathematicians have invaded the relativity theory, I do not understand it myself any more.”
 Einstein felt that the mathematization of his physical theory obscured the underlying reality of the forces and kinematics he had so carefully constructed.